MissVeronica/repository-content-for-UM/README.md

 3. <a href="https://github.com/MissVeronica/um-multi-step-registration">Multi Step Registration Form</a>
 4. <a href="https://github.com/MissVeronica/um-customer-codes">Registrationb Customer Codes Validation</a>
 5. <a href="https://github.com/MissVeronica/UM-PDF-User-Submitted-data">PDF with Submitted User Registration Data</a>
+6. <a href="https://github.com/MissVeronica/UM-EU-Registrations">Display an UM field only for user registrations from an European Union country</a>

 ## Profile
 1. <a href="https://github.com/MissVeronica/um-profile-content-moderation">Profile Content Moderation</a>